Understanding The Relationship Between Career Counseling and Mental Health

 How can career counseling benefit you?

-Career counseling can allow you to discuss your future with a professional who can act as a sounding board for your decisions, taking into account factors such as family, money, and potential employers.
-Below are a few ways career counseling might benefit you as you determine your path as a graduate or explore a new program.
+Career counseling can allow you to discuss your future with a counselor who can act as a sounding board for your decisions, taking into account factors such as family, money, and potential employers.
+Below are a few ways career counseling might benefit you as you determine your career path as a graduate or explore a new program.

 You can discuss the career path you're considering and any qualifications you might need to get a job in that field with a counselor.
 Education about options and resources can help you feel empowered, and your employment counseling expert can also support you in various aspects of career and mental health development.

-Support with educational plans
+Support with educational plans, training, or certifications

-Career counselors can also objectively evaluate your interests, abilities, and values to help you decide which paths most match up to them.
+Career counselors can also objectively evaluate your interests, abilities, and values to help you decide which career paths most match up to them.
 They might achieve this through conversation, reviewing your past work, or offering a career aptitude test.
 You may be asked about your past jobs, skills, and interests in a test.
-They may also ask questions to assess if you need a mental health intervention due to any factors associated with the stress of career development.
+Counselors may also ask questions to assess if you need a mental health intervention due to any factors associated with the stress of career development.

 When you're ready to put your plans into action, career counseling can help you locate resources or information about potential careers and educational paths.
-Your counselor can help you develop a plan and find local resources to achieve your goals and address career concerns.
+Your counselor can help you develop a career plan and find local resources to achieve your goals and address career concerns.
 For example, if your goal is to gain a government job, your counselor might connect you with a government job search organization.

-Often, counselors do not tell you exactly what you "should" do or what job is "best" for you.
+Often, counselors do not tell you exactly what you "should" do or what career is "best" for you.
 Instead, they offer guidance and advice as you make decisions for yourself.
 If you aren't sure about your responses to specific questions, they can help you make choices by providing you with a list of options.

 iStock